by Luke Wayne

 "So we, Your people and the sheep of Your pasture, will give thanks to You forever; To all generations we will tell of Your praise," (Psalm 79:13).

 Thanksgiving is not just something we feel or something we say to God in private prayers or our worship with other believers.
-Thanksgiving to God is something we preach to the nations and call all generations and all peoples to join in.
-The grace of God is meant to be preached to all peoples, that they might repent of their sins and come to our God in gratitude for His mercy in Christ Jesus.
+Thanksgiving to God is something we preach to the nations and call all people to particpate in.
+The grace of God is meant to be preached to all peoples, that they might repent of their sins and come to God in gratitude for His mercy in Christ Jesus.
 As we take this truth to the world, let us pray along with the hosts of heaven:

 "Blessing and glory and wisdom and thanksgiving and honor and power and might, be to our God forever and ever.
 Amen," (Revelation 7:20).